Shikkar: Box office

-The film was a commercial success despite receiving mixed reviews from critics.
-Shikkar released on September 9 in Kerala, Chennai and Bangalore made an extraordinary opening in 110 screens.
+The film was a commercial success at the box office.
+Shikkar released on 9 September in Kerala, Chennai and Bangalore made an extraordinary opening in 110 screens.
 It grossed ₹5.47 crore in 8 days from 110 screens, which was phenomenal for a Malayalam film at that time.
 And took distributor share of around ₹2.10 crore from 8 days.
 It was found at the number one position at the Kerala box-office among the Ramzan releases.
 The film made at a budget of ₹3.5 crore, collected ₹3.75 crore as distributor share from first two weeks.
 The New Indian Express called it an "ultimate winner".
-Shikkar was found at the second place in the third week.
+Shikkar came at second place in the third week.
 The film collected over ₹12 crore in 20 days.